Lurchicus/bangMatrix/README.md

 - Converted a large if block into a match-case block
 - Added a docstring to the program
 - Removed zombie code
+- Changed magenta to light magenta as magenta was not very visible